NateM926/hearthstone_westwood/README.txt

 		-draft hu

 	Example Searches
-		-n Wis :
+		-n Wisp :
-			Searches for cards with "Wis" in their name
+			Searches for cards with "Wisp" in their name
 		-s basic -c 3 :
 			Searches for basic set cards with a cost of 3